Marc Hennerici

-Marc Hennerici (born 10 May 1982 in Mayen) is a German auto racing driver.
-He is best known for being the first winner of the World Touring Car Championship's Independents Trophy, in 2005.
+Marc Wolfgang Hennerici (born 10 May 1982 in Mayen) is a German auto racing driver.
+He is best known for being the first champion of the World Touring Car Championship's Independent Trophy in 2005, besides a short but prolific GT1 and GT3 career.

+He is the grandson of amputee racing driver Heinz Hennerici, himself the twin brother of Eifelland founder Günther Hennerici.

+In 2026, Hennerici was named managing director of NLS team PROsport Racing.

 Racing career

+Hennerici racing for Marc VDS in 2011.

 Hennerici competed in Formula BMW from 1999 and 2001.
-In 2003 he won the Alfa Romeo 147 Cup in Germany.
-In 2004 he competed in the DMSB Produktionswagen Meisterschaft driving a BMW 320i for Wiechers-Sport, finishing fourth.
+In 2003, he won the Alfa Romeo 147 Cup in Germany.
+In 2004, he competed in the DMSB Produktionswagen Meisterschaft driving a BMW 320i for Wiechers-Sport, finishing fourth.
 He and Wiechers-Sport moved to the new World Touring Car Championship in 2005.
-Despite not scoring any points in the main championship when rival independent Tom Coronel scored 11, he still was able to win the Independents Trophy.
-In 2006 he finished fifth in the VLN series.
+Despite not scoring any points in the main championship when rival independent Tom Coronel scored 11, he still was able to win the Independent Trophy.
+In 2006, he finished fifth in the VLN series.
 He often competes in the 24 Hours of Nürburgring.
 He currently competes in ADAC GT Masters.